How Far Is 150 Meters

 • Convergence: The eyes rotate inward to focus on nearby objects.
 The amount of rotation provides information about distance.

 Our perception of distance is not always accurate; it can be influenced by factors such as lighting conditions, terrain, and individual differences in visual acuity.
-Moreover, our perception can be distorted by cognitive factors, such as our expectations and the context of the environment.
-For instance, a 150-meter distance on a flat, open field will appear different than a 150-meter distance navigating a winding mountain path.
+Beyond that, our perception can be distorted by cognitive factors, such as our expectations and the context of the environment.
+To give you an idea, a 150-meter distance on a flat, open field will appear different than a 150-meter distance navigating a winding mountain path.

 Factors Affecting Distance Perception of 150 Meters